Returning Moms- Gear up or Give up!!!

 You are 35.
 You left at 29.
 That is a long break.
 But a respectable one.
 So walk in with your head held high.
-If you walk around sheepishly thinking you are no more 'the same', trust, it’s difficult not to disappoint the interviewers.
-If you face them with an aura of confidence and aplomb, they shall be infected too.
+If you walk around sheepishly thinking you are no more 'the same,' trust, it’s difficult not to disappoint the interviewers.
+But, on the other hand, if you face them with an aura of confidence and aplomb, they shall be infected too.

 Why should they see value in you when you don’t see much worth in you?
 Do not settle for less, if not more, just because you have returned after a career break.
 If they see worth in you and the value you can bring, you will be their safe bet.
-How do you ensure 'worth' after a career break?
-One step is to be a Smart at home mom.
+So how do you ensure 'worth' after a career break?
+One step is to be a smart- at-home- mom.
 Is it a safe bet?
 Will you get the job?

 NO. There are no safe bets in this world.

-However, you are better placed on the negotiating table than the one who does not know what value they are going to bring.
+However, you are better placed on the negotiating table than those who do not know what value they bring.

 There is no escaping the fact that businesses exist to make a profit for their shareholders.
-Value creation is the aim of any business entity and if you going to add value, they will be compelled to consider your candidature even after a break.
+Therefore, value creation is the aim of any business entity, and if you are going to add value, they will be compelled to consider your candidature even after a break.

-You might have lost out on the experience but not on the knowledge and that is in your own hands.
+You might have lost out on the experience but not on the knowledge, and that is in your own hands.
 The basics of your domain won't change drastically even after years.
-In HR we still read about Maslow along with Rob Briner, professor of organizational psychology at the University of Bath’s School of Management.
+In HR, we still read about Maslow and Rob Briner, professor of organizational psychology at the University of Bath’s School of Management.
 Show them you know it.
 Can they undermine the fact that you have worked before, you are not a novice?
 NO.